 The Shoe Problem.

 While strength and activity are important for muscle memory, so are environmental influences.
 The purpose of the shoes you wear should be to accommodate a strong, healthy foot (not just make a fashion statement).
 Healthful shoes are flat (zero-drop), widest at the ends of the toes and flexible.
 These features allow your foot to move naturally, while at the same time evenly distributing your body weight throughout your feet and toes.
+Our Correct Toes approved shoe list boasts a variety of footwear options with these features.

 Following years or decades of wearing conventional and rigid footwear, our feet are prone to unnatural position and atrophy.
 Changing the shape or strength of your feet will take time, and should be implemented slowly.
 Once you begin to wear Correct Toes or naturally shaped footwear, these behaviors should be enforced regularly so as to continue making positive strength and mobility gains.
-Correct Toes have continued to prove their effectiveness, when used as they were intended.
+Correct Toes have continued to prove their effectiveness when used as they were intended.